interoperable-mobility/principles/docs/process.md

 ### Admin Draft Process

-The Admin draft was co-authored by numerous individuals and organizations who worked together throughout June and July to release a public draft by August where they were allowed some time to decide if they wanted to publicly support the Principles as a co-signer or co-author or remain private.
+The Admin draft was co-authored collaboratively by individuals and organizations.
+Contributors to the draft were allowed to decide whether they wanted to publicly support the Principles as a co-signer or co-author or to remain private.
 Issues addressed in the admin draft process included:

 - Purpose and need,
 - Use cases,